njamesgeorge1223/UK-Food-Magazine-Restaurant-Analysis-using-MongoDB/README.TECHNCAL.md

 In addition to those modules, the IPython notebook needs the following to execute: holoviews, hvplot, geoviews, geopy, aspose-words, dataframe-image, pymongo, MongoDB.

-Here are the requisite Terminal commands for the installation of these peripheral modules (in this order):
+Here are the requisite Terminal commands for the installation of these peripheral modules:

 python3 -m pip install holoviews